 What can we do to avoid more snowmobile avalanche fatalities in the future?

-- Realize that an airbag is used in conjunction with advanced training, educated decisions and good judgement.
-It’s not the end all for safety or a replacement for training.
+- Realize that an airbag is used in conjunction with advanced training, educated decisions, and good judgment.
+It's not the end-all for safety or a replacement for training.